 2011-12: Mantha played in 63 games for Val-d’or in his first full year in the QMJHL and represented Canada in the 2012 U18 World Junior Championship.
 He scored 22 goals with 29 assists and was minus-11 with 39 penalty minutes.
 The Foreurs were second in the West Division.
 Mantha scored 2 goals with 2 assists and was minus-nine with 6 penalty minutes in the wild four game playoff series with Rimouski.
 He joined Canada after the Val-d’or was eliminated and in seven games at the U18 WJC he scored 1 goal and was minus-two.

 2012-13: Mantha was Val-d’or’s second leading scorer behind Penguins prospect Anton Zlobin in his second season.
 He led the QMJHL with 50 goals and had 39 assists in 67 games and was plus-21 with 71 penalty minutes.
 The Foreurs reached the second round in the playoffs after finishing fourth in the West Division.
 Mantha scored 5 goals with 7 assists and was plus-1 with 13 penalty minutes in nine playoff games.
 He was ranked 10th amongst North American skaters in Central Scouting’s mid-season rankings prior to the 2013 NHL Draft, and remained in that position in the CSS final rankings.
 He was selected by Detroit in the first round (20th overall) in the 2013 NHL Draft.

 Pure and simple, Mantha is a goal scorer.
 He has a great frame that he uses to fight through traffic, solid puck awareness and offensive positioning, all topped off with a heavy wrister that he can fire off quickly and smoothly.
-He also skates extremely well, but his consistency on the ice and effort level has come into question.
-For a player of his size, he needs to keep his feet moving and work hard on both sides of the puck.
+For a player of his size, he skates very well but needs to keep his feet moving and work hard on both sides of the puck.
 Mantha is does not mind physical play and will willingly engage in battles, but can sometimes be goaded into undisciplined penalties.